Sgitario/sgitario.github.io/_posts/2020-01-28-transactions-acid-saga.md

 ## SAGA

-Talk: GOTO 2015 by Caite
-Saga tries to undercome the above issue with:
+Saga tries to undercome the above issue by sending the transactions individually in each service.
-The transaction is sent to one service each and complete the transaction individually.
 If a later service cannot process the transaction, it needs to cancel/compensate the transaction in the previous services.

 The issue is that when the state of the transaction is inconsistent until the last service is complete (or it's fully compensated).